philippta/sqlitebench/README.md

 ## Implementation

-The implementation consists of a simple HTTP server that runs a single select query on the SQLite database on each request.
+The implementation consists of a simple HTTP server that runs a single select query on the SQLite database for each request.
 ```sql
 SELECT * FROM foo WHERE rowid = ? -- where ? is a random number between 1 and 10000
 ```